Memberships Experts Shop Join Now Login

 Pessaries

 A pessary is a medical-grade silicone device that is inserted into the vagina to support the pelvic organs.
-It is like a ‘sports-bra’ for your vagina.
-Pessaries come in a range of shapes and sizes so it is essential to be fitted with the right one for you.
+It is like a ‘sports bra’ for your vagina.
+Pessaries come in a range of shapes and sizes, so it is essential to have them fitted with the right one for you.

 Pessaries are a conservative way to treat prolapse and can be used by the majority of women.
 It is essential to be fitted for a pessary by a Women's Health Physio or OB/GYN who is trained in pessary fitting.
 Pessary fitting is achieved through trial and error.
 Correct fitting should relieve or reduce your symptoms, allow you to void and defecate, stays in place with activity and do not cause pain or discomfort.
 Most pessaries are designed to be taken in and out by the user (after being fitted for one by a Pelvic Health Physiotherapist or OB/GYN).

-Generally pessarys are well tolerated and can be a great conservative option.
-One study the found 92% of women reporting overall satisfaction, 50% reporting resolution of urinary symptoms and almost all women reporting resolution of prolapse symptoms with 2 moths of pessary use.
-(Clemons et al 2004) Pessarys however do not come withut their risks such as risk of increased urinary leaking (Ocult SUI), obstructed voiding, vaginal infection and vaginal wall erosions which is why it is important to be correctly fitted and managed by a specifically trained Gynaecologist or Pelvic Health Physiotherapist.
+Generally, pessarys are well tolerated and can be a great conservative option.
+One study found that 92% of women reported overall satisfaction, 50% reported resolution of urinary symptoms, and almost all women reported resolution of prolapse symptoms within two months of pessary use.
+(Clemons et al. 2004) Pessarys, however, do not come without their risks, such as the risk of increased urinary leaking (Occult SUI), obstructed voiding, vaginal infection and vaginal wall erosions, which is why it is important to be correctly fitted and managed by a specifically trained Gynaecologist or Pelvic Health Physiotherapist.

 Depending on the type of pessary you are fitted with, you can choose whether to wear your pessary all the time or just for exercise.
 You can also take it out for intercourse or during menstruation.

 Wearing a pessary will not STOP you from strengthening your pelvic floor!
-Research suggests that wearing a pessary can help to reduce prolapse symptoms of intravaginal pressure.
-(Clemons et al).
+Research suggests that wearing a pessary can help reduce intravaginal pressure prolapse symptoms.
+(Clemons et al.).
 Research also suggests that wearing a pessary can help to reduce the grade of prolapse by reducing the passive stretch on the ligaments supporting the pelvic organs. *Handa et al.

-Please note that there are some women who may not be suited to a pessary.
-Women with a hypertonic pelvic floor, vaginismus, levator avulsion, some previous gynaecology surgeries, obstructed voiding and more severe prolapse symptoms may not be suited for a pessary.
-This is why it is essential to see a Pelvic Health Physio or OB/GYN to be fitted and discuss if it is the best treatment option for you.
+Please note that some women may not be suited to a pessary.
+Women with a hypertonic pelvic floor, vaginismus, levator avulsion, some previous gynaecology surgeries, obstructed voiding, and more severe prolapse symptoms may not be suited for a pessary.
+This is why it is essential to see a Pelvic Health Physio or OB/GYN to be fitted and discuss whether it is the best treatment option for you.

 Pregnancy with Prolapse

-We understand the range of emotions you may be feeling about your pregnancy including fear, anxiety and confusion.
+We understand the range of emotions you may be feeling about your pregnancy, including fear, anxiety and confusion.
 There isn't enough information out there to support women who are experiencing pregnancy with prolapse.
-In the Empowered Motherhood Program, we hope to change that.
+We hope to change that in the Empowered Motherhood Program.

 If you are pregnant with prolapse, we recommend reading our article here on navigating pregnancy with prolapse.